MaterializeInc/materialize/doc/user/content/ingest-data/kafka-self-hosted.md

 - **Use AWS PrivateLink**: If your Kafka cluster is running on AWS, you can use AWS PrivateLink to connect Materialize to the cluster.

-- Use an SSH tunnel: If your database is running in a private network, you can use an SSH tunnel to connect Materialize to the cluster.
+- **Use an SSH tunnel**: If your Kafka cluster is running in a private network, you can use an SSH tunnel to connect Materialize to the cluster.

 - Allow Materialize IPs: If your Kafka cluster is publicly accessible, you can configure your firewall to allow connections from a set of static Materialize IP addresses.